Home » Water Quality » Contaminants » TDS In Water: What It Is & How to Calculate

 Normal TDS of Drinking Water in PPM

 The TDS values for different water sources vary depending on whether the water is naturally occurring or comes from a treatment facility.
-There are many ways to measure TDS, with the most common being by a titration method.
+There are many ways to measure TDS, the most common being the titration method.

-Titration is done by mixing known amounts of distilled water with a solution containing dissolved solids.
+Titration involves mixing known amounts of distilled water with a solution containing dissolved solids.
 The amount of solid that dissolves into the solution is then determined and compared to a standard reference table.

-Aqueous solubility: carbon dioxide (CO), sulfate, chloride, potassium chloride, heavy metals, and radon can dissolve in water; they are present in small amounts that are usually not harmful to human health because they are rapidly removed from drinking water by filtration or activated carbon treatment.
+For example, carbon dioxide (CO), sulfate, chloride, potassium chloride, heavy metals, and radon can dissolve in water and are usually present in small amounts that are not harmful to human health.
+They tend to be rapidly removed from drinking water by filtration or activated carbon treatment.

 These substances do not pose any threat to health because their concentration in drinking water is too low to cause any adverse health effects.
-In addition, some of these substances are naturally occurring and present in ground and surface water as a natural component of the water.
+In addition, some of these substances naturally occur and are present in ground and surface water as organic components of the water.

-According to the EPA, “the highest MCLG is the level of a contaminant in drinkable water that does not pose a substantial health risk.”
+In addition to MCLs, the EPA also sets MCLGs (Maximum Contaminant Level Goals) for drinking water.
+According to the EPA, “The highest MCLG is the level of a contaminant in drinkable water that does not pose a substantial health risk.”

 Therefore, the EPA sets an MCLG based on the lowest level at which no adverse health effects are observed in people who drink large amounts of contaminated water over a long period.

-For example, if it is determined that one mg/L of lead causes no adverse health effects in people who drink large amounts over a long period, then the MCLG for lead is set at one mg/L.
+For example, if it’s determined that one mg/L of lead causes no adverse health effects in people who drink large amounts over a long period, then the MCLG for lead is set at one mg/L.

 How To Test for Total Dissolved Solids (TDS)